-INSPECTION – All checked baggage is subject to inspection.
+INSPECTION – All checked baggage is subject to inspection, with or without notification.

 REFUSAL – Wright Air Service, Inc. must refuse to accept baggage for transportation if it or its contents cannot withstand ordinary handling, or if its weight, size, or character renders it unsuitable for transportation on our aircraft, unless the passenger releases Wright Air Service, Inc. from liability.

 Wright Air Service, Inc. will refuse to accept baggage that, because of its nature, contents, or characteristics (such as fireworks, sharp objects, paint, corrosives, or other prohibited hazardous materials), would present a hazard to people, or cause damage to aircraft or property.
 Hazardous Materials shipments not accompanied by proper documentation and labeling will be refused.

 Wright Air Service, Inc. will also refuse alcoholic beverages destined to a community in Alaska that has voted to ban the importation of alcohol.
 Transportation of alcohol to these communities will never knowingly be accepted.

 As an air carrier under Part 135 federal law, Wright Air Service, Inc. will not tolerate any transportation of marijuana, and if found, it will be denied transport on our aircraft, reported and/or destroyed.

 Each piece of baggage tendered for carriage must have a current identification tag or label with the passenger’s name, destination, and telephone number.